- Wellbeing Approaches

 NAC offers online how to guides and courses and in person training and consultancy

-Emotional care and wellbeing for people with severe and profound intellectual disabilities
+Experiences and activities that can benefit emotional wellbeing – adapted to be suitable for people with severe and profound intellectual disabilities

-NAC's vision is for the emotional and mental health needs of children and adults with severe and profound intellectual disabilities to be recognised and cared for using the most up to date evidence and neuroscience based practices.Read more
+NAC's vision is for the emotional and mental health needs of children and adults with severe and profound intellectual disabilities to be recognised and cared for using the latest evidence and neuroscience based practices.Read more